CHORDS FOR KIDS:

 MAMM's Scholarhip Gala Fundraiser

-At the gala, MAMM will be presenting its 2017 CHORDS FOR KIDS "Rock Stars In Our Communities" Awards to Maine Magazine, the Quimby Family, WCYY's Mark Curdo, and University of Maine Professor Eugene Nichols:
+At last year's gala, MAMM presented its 2017 CHORDS FOR KIDS "Rock Stars In Our Communities" Awards to the Quimby Family, WCYY's Mark Curdo, and University of Maine Professor Eugene Nichols:

 FOUNDATION PARTNER AWARD - QUIMBY FAMILY

 This year’s Foundation Partner Award will recognize the many years of contributions by the Quimby Family to the arts and cultural community throughout Maine.
 In addition to dozens of cultural institutions across the state, the Foundation has supported MAMM’s efforts to provide music education to young people in Machias throughout a variety of afterschool programs.
 “We really can’t overstate the incredible contribution the Quimby Family Foundation has made to enriching the arts and cultural community throughout Maine,” said MAMM Board President Deb Ivy.

 This video above features MAMM board member Tora Johnson who tells the story of how MAMM transformed her son Wolf's life and acknowledges the importance of supporting such music enrichment programs in rural Maine.
 Funding from foundations such as the Quimby Family's make opportunities such as these accessible to low income families in Down East Maine and beyond.